fingerskier/Lean/README.md

 Templating
 ----------
-    Uses JSON2HTML = markup is modeled in an object, data is provided by the component's data() function, the two are combined by the lib and pasted into the DOM.
+    Uses Handlebars script-tag style templates, data is provided by a boilerplate object in the component file, the two are combined by the lib and pasted into the DOM.

 Caching